 "It was tough staying motivated over the summer after the original marathon was postponed," says Henrietta.
-"But then one of my work colleagues messaged me to say that he had experienced the work of Music in Hospitals & Care first hand when his baby was born prematurely a few years ago and they came to do a Lullaby Hour session on the premature baby ward.
+"But then one of my work colleagues told me that he had experienced the work of Music in Hospitals & Care first hand when his baby was born prematurely a few years ago and they came to do a Lullaby Hour session on the premature baby ward.
 This really helped me to get back out running."